hazcod/enpass-cli/README.md

- Delete password stored in keyring: python3 -c "import keyring; keyring.delete_password('enpass', 'enpass')"
+ Delete password stored in keyring:

+ `python3 -c "import keyring; keyring.delete_password('enpass', 'enpass')"`

+If you decline to store your password, an empty file is created in ~/Documents/Enpass/ called .store_decline.
+If you change your mind and would like to store the password, remove this file:

+`rm ~/Documents/Enpass/.store_decline`